Import libraries

 Generate lots of samples based on the probability distribution

-# If needed, we can make make the random functions behave the same every time by choosing a seed value
+sample_size: int = 1_000_000 # Number of samples to be generated from the distribution# If needed, we can make make the random functions behave the same every time by choosing a seed value

-# Randomly (normally) assign down syndrome to patients based on down syndrome prevalence (usually 1/700)
+np.random.seed(42)# Randomly (normally) assign down syndrome to patients based on down syndrome prevalence (usually 1/700)

 has_down = np.random.random(sample_size) < pop_config.down_syndrome_prevalence

-array([False, False, False, ..., False, False, False])
+has_downarray([False, False, False, ..., False, False, False])

 sampled_prevalence = (np.sum(has_down) / sample_size)